leolobski/CNOT-dihedral/CNOT-dihedral-blog-post.md

 # A Finite Presentation of CNOT-Dihedral Operators
 <!-- ideas for the title: Normalising quantum circuits / Towards simplification of quantum circuits -->
-*guest post by [Giovanni De Felice](author1’s url) and [Leo Lobski](author2’s website)
+*guest post by [Giovanni De Felice](author1’s url) and [Leo Lobski](author2’s website)*

 We begin the [Applied Category Theory School](http://www.appliedcategorytheory.org/adjoint-school-act-2019/) with a discussion inspired by the paper [A Finite Presentation of CNOT-Dihedral Operators](https://arxiv.org/abs/1701.00140) by Matthew Amy, Jianxin Chen and Niel J. Ross.
-The result of the paper, existence and uniqueness of a normal form for a fragment of quantum computation, was obtained by the authors observing an interesting interplay between two languages: on one hand we have the representation of quantum gates as circuits in a symmetric monoidal category (which is moreover a groupoid in this case), and on the other hand we can view the diagonal gates as `phase polynomials'.
+The result of the paper, existence and uniqueness of a normal form for a fragment of quantum computation, was obtained by the authors observing an interesting interplay between two languages: on one hand we have the representation of quantum gates as circuits in a symmetric monoidal category (which is moreover a groupoid in this case), and on the other hand we can view the diagonal gates as 'phase polynomials'.
 When trying to understand a new field, subject or theory, it is often useful to view it from as many angles as possible.
 In mathematics, this involves studying various representations of an object.
 In this blog post, we thus add a third language to the ones introduced in the paper, the ZX-calculus.
 This, inter alia, serves the purpose of putting the work done in the paper into a broader context, as the ZX-calculus is already implicit in the monoidal circuit representation; indeed, all the relations that hold for the gates in the paper are derivable in the ZX-calculus.

 ## Introduction